 The latest material added to the Australian Institute of Family Studies library database is displayed, up to a maximum of 30 items.
 Where available online, a link to the document is provided.
 Many items can be borrowed from the Institute's library via the Interlibrary loan system.

-Australian Journal of Psychology 17 Mar 2017: Advance online publication
+Journal of Family Issues 28 May 2018: Advance online publication

 This article explores the characteristics and common experiences of parents subject to parental alienation.
 An online survey was conducted with 225 'targeted parents', with findings regarding parent gender, child age, presence and severity of exposure to parental alienation, and perceived threat.